RealTreasury/business-case-builder/readme.txt

 2. Activate the plugin through the "Plugins" menu in WordPress.
 3. Navigate to **Real Treasury → Settings** to configure ROI defaults and API keys.

+== Testing Dashboard ==
+From the WordPress admin, go to **Real Treasury → Test Dashboard** to run section tests for company overview, recommended category, and more.
+The dashboard replaces the individual test pages from earlier versions.
+Access requires the `manage_options` capability and each test action uses a dedicated nonce such as `rtbcb_test_company_overview` to protect requests.

 == Frequently Asked Questions ==
 = How do I display the calculator? =
 Add the `[rt_business_case_builder]` shortcode to a post or page.